List of Kamen Rider Black characters: Nobuhiko Akizuki

-Nobuhiko Akizuki (秋月 信彦, Akizuki Nobuhiko) was born on the day of a solar eclipse alongside his stepbrother Kotaro Minami, revered by the Gorgom as the heirs to their leader's throne: the Century Kings "Shadow Moon" and "Black Sun".
+Nobuhiko Akizuki (秋月 信彦, Akizuki Nobuhiko) was born on the day of a solar eclipse alongside his best friend, Kotaro Minami, revered by the Gorgom as the heirs to their leader's throne: the Century Kings "Shadow Moon" and "Black Sun".
 Raised together, the two were like brothers.
 Once the two were of the ideal age, Gorgom captured them and infused them each with a King Stone.
 While Kotaro manages to escape with his memory intact, Nobuhiko was turned completely into a Batta Mutant with his mind wiped clean while left in a comatose state on life support due to the injuries he sustained during Kotaro's escape before being finally reborn as Shadow Moon (シャドームーン, Shadō Mūn) through the Stones of Earth, Heaven, and Sea.
 Shadow Moon sets up his regime as a general of Gorgom, serving as Black's nemesis and forcing him to fight him so he can become the new Creation King.
 In their final battle, Shadow Moon is weakened by Kamen Rider Black after the Satan Saber is used to slash his King Stone.
 Though he appears to die after being left inside the Gorgom headquarters when it explodes, Shadow Moon returns years later to seek revenge against Kotaro, who is now Black RX.
 However, he lost all of his memories related to Gorgom after its destruction.
 He is finally defeated by Black RX when he thrust the Revolcane through Shadow Moon's King Stone, destroying it once more.
 He turns back into Nobuhiko, renouncing his evil ways as he saved two children trapped in the explosive lava, shortly before he dies.

 Due to the critical injuries he sustained during Kotaro's escape, Nobuhiko was further upgraded with cybernetics during his hibernation period under Gorgom's clutches before he fully awakens as Shadow Moon.
 As such, his overall strength increases compared to his counterpart: